AngheloAlf/APL/docs/002 - Primitives types.md

 You can also heap allocate an array using `T[] arr = new T[n];`.
 Please note that `n` can be a integer literal, or a variable.
 If you do this, remember to `delete arr;`.

+Also, a heap-allocated array may escape the scope where it was allocated, and even returned from the function that created it.
+In that case, it's caller responsability to deallocate the memory.

 ## Arrays vs pointers